 Marketing Strategy Versus Marketing Plan

 The marketing strategy is shaped by your overall business goals.
 It includes a definition of your business, a description of your products or services, a profile of your target users or clients, and defines your company's role in relationship to the competition.
 The marketing strategy is essentially a document that you use to judge the appropriateness and effectiveness of your specific marketing plans.
-The CCH Business Owner's Guidebook has an excellent explanation and checklist that you can use to work through your strategy.

 To put it another way, your marketing strategy is a summary of your company's products and position in relation to the competition; your sales and marketing plans are the specific actions you're going to undertake to achieve the goals of your marketing strategy.